Equilibria in Network Constrained Markets with System Operator

-Thus, in every Nash equilibrium there is a positive net flow $\Delta^*=\min\{\chi,1/3\}$ from market $1$ to market $2$.
+and \tcb{$\mc B_1(y)=\left(\left[\frac{1+5y}{10}\right]_+ \wedge\frac{1+y}4,\left[\frac{3-5y}{10}\right]_+\wedge\frac{1-y}3\right)$ respectively.} \tcb{Hence, there is a unique Nash equilibrium $(x^*,y^*)$, } Observe that, at equilibrium, there is a positive net flow $\tcb{y}^*$ from market $1$ to market $2$.
 Indeed, the demand is higher in market $2$ than it is in market $1$, hence, when the quantity of good sold on the two markets is the same, the unitary price is higher in market $2$ than it is in market $1$.
-The best response of the market maker aims at reducing the gap between these two prices by moving the net quantity $\Delta^*$ from the market with the lowest price to the one with the highest price.
-When the link capacity $\chi \geq 1/3$ is sufficiently high, the market maker is able to move an optimal quantity $\Delta^*=1/3$ from market $1$ to market $2$, in this way succeeding in equating the unit prices
+The best response of the \tcb{system operator} aims at reducing the gap between these two prices by moving the net quantity $\tcb{y}^*$ from the market with the lowest price to the one with the highest price.
+When the link capacity $\chi \geq 1/3$ is sufficiently high, the \tcb{system operator} is able to move an optimal quantity $\tcb{y}^*=1/3$ from market $1$ to market $2$, in this way succeeding in equating the unit prices